joseriveraphd/cyclistic_r_tableau/README.md

 <img src="cyclisticreport_files/figure-gfm/plot_rides_hours-1.png" style="width:70.0%" />
 </p>

-# Track key performance metrics to maximize the effectiveness of digital campaign
+# Track key performance metrics to maximize the effectiveness of any digital campaign

 With the current data, we can only keep track of number of rides.
 Assuming that is all we have, let’s use <b> weekend and workday number